BrianMorse12604/cse15l-lab-reports/CSE15L Lab3/lab-report-3.md

 written_2/travel_guides/berlitz2/Bahamas-WhereToGo.txt
 ```

-* This searches recusrively for both "Lucayan" and "Lucayans" and returns the files where it is found.
+* This searches recusrively for both "Lucayan" and "Lucayans" in `written_2/` and returns the files where it is found.
 While in this situation we could just use "Lucayan" as it is a substring of "Lucayans" and "Lucayan's", if we were searching for the whole word or wanted different returns for the two of them, having both options is useful.
 * This is a display of searching for similar terms within a directory to include variations needed.

 ```